 South Africa’s exchange rates explained

-To send money to South Africa from Canada, you’ll need government-issued ID and other documents, while documents needed to pick up money in South Africa may be different by company.
+To send money to South Africa from Singapore, you’ll need government-issued ID and other documents, while documents needed to pick up money in South Africa may be different by company.

-To send money from Canada to South Africa, you’ll need documentation and details that include:
+To send money from Singapore to South Africa, you’ll need documentation and details that include:

-- Identification.
-Most services require a driver’s license, passport or other government-issued ID.
-Some services allow you to send transfers without ID, but they may require your SIN.
+Identification.
+Most services require your NRIC, a driver’s license, passport or other government-issued ID.

 Documents to receive money in South Africa